 Rhonda Quinn, Ph.D.

-Associate Professor of Anthropology
+Associate Professor of Anthropology, Chairperson

-Department of Sociology Anthropology and Social Work
+Department of Sociology Anthropology Social Work and Criminal Justice

 - Ph.D., Anthropology, Certificate in Quaternary Studies, Rutgers University, 2006